Frazer/unitedVisionsWebsite/README.md

-This is the public depository for the United visions foundation website.
+This is the public repository for the United Visions Foundation website.

 unitedvisions.org